Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective

 \emph{Global-in-time decompositions. } In this paper we have focussed on the local-in-time description of the L-function as opposed to working with time-dependent trajectories.
 While it is not obvious how to generalise the various abstract results to allow for global-in-time descriptions, we expect that it can be worked out case by case for the examples presented in this paper.
 The main difficulty here is that the time-dependent trajectories are allowed to explore the boundary of the domain where the forces are not well-defined, and therefore an appropriate regularisation procedure is required to extend the domain of definition of these forces.

-\iparagraph{Acknowledgements.} The authors are grateful to Alexander Mielke who provided the proof of the Hamiltonian structure for linear antisymmetric flows discussed in Appendix~\ref{app:HamFlow}.
-The authors thank Jin Feng, Davide Gabrielli, Mark Peletier, Richard Kraaij and P{\'e}ter Koltai for insightful discussions.
+\iparagraph{Acknowledgements.} The authors are grateful to Alexander Mielke who provided the proof of the Hamiltonian structure for linear antisymmetric flows discussed in Appendix~\ref{app:HamFlow}, and to the participants of the discussions at the AIM workshop ``Limits and control of stochastic reaction networks'' who helped develop the results of Appendix~\ref{sec:CB equiv HJ}, in particular Daniele Cappelletti, Anne J. Shiu and Artur Stephan.
+Furthermore, the authors thank Jin Feng, Davide Gabrielli, Alberto Montefusco, Mark Peletier, Jim Portegies, Richard Kraaij and P{\'e}ter Koltai for insightful discussions.
 US thanks Julien Reygner who first pointed out the possibility of a connection between FIR inequalities and MFT.
 This work was presented at the MFO Workshop 2038 `Variational Methods for Evolution' and the authors would like to thank the participants for stimulating interactions.

 The work of RP and MR has been funded by the Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 ``Scaling Cascades in Complex Systems", Project C08.
+RP received further support from the Math+ excellence cluster through project EF4-10.
 The work of US was supported by the Alexander von Humboldt foundation and the DFG under Germany's Excellence Strategy--MATH+: The Berlin Mathematics Research Center (EXC-2046/1)-project ID:390685689 (subproject EF4-4).

+\iparagraph{Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 \begin{appendices}